takbess/MySimplestObjectDetector/README.md

 9/27 I added mlflow.

-Todo: add model change configs, optuna
+Todo: add model change configs, optuna.
+Idk now to use MaxPooling...
+I may also try adding more layers.